 10 credits equates to 100 hours of study, which is a combination of lectures, seminars and practical sessions, and independent study.
 A 3 year degree qualification typically comprises 360 credits (120 credits per year).
 The exact composition of your study time and assessments for the course will vary according to your option choices and style of learning, but it could be:

 Your studies are supported by a team of committed and enthusiastic teachers and researchers, experts in their chosen field.
 We also work with external professionals, many of whom are Manchester Met alumni, to enhance your learning and appreciation of the wider subject.
 Details of departmental staff can be found at: http://www2.mmu.ac.uk/fashioninstitute/our-staff/

-Previous graduates have gone on to a wide range of careers with companies such as River Island, Next, Dolce & Gabbana, Top Shop, Abercrombie and Fitch, Reebok, ASOS and many more companies in the UK and abroad.
+Previous graduates have gone on to a wide range of careers in companies such as River Island, Next, Dolce and Gabbana, Topshop, Abercrombie and Fitch, Reebok, ASOS, Calvin Klein, Tommy Hilfiger, Paul Smith and many more companies in the UK and internationally.

 In 2014, over 94% of our graduates went directly into work or further study within 6 months of graduation

 DHLE survey 2014, for all respondents available for employment or further study and whose destinations are known

 Remember to use the correct institution code for Manchester Metropolitan University on your application: our institution code is M40

 Come and find out more about this course and our facilities at our open days.